noah-kg/scraping-IFSC-website-via-selenium/README.md

 * Work on some static visualizations
   - [ ] Possibly create some Tableau dashboards for more interactivity - MAYBE (focusing on plotly for now)
   - [x] Plotly visualizations
+    - [ ] Try to solidify the template, so that it's faster to implement
-    - [ ] Continuing to learn and add plotly choropleth, bar, line, and heatmap graphs
+    - [x] Continuing to learn and add plotly choropleth, bar, line, and heatmap graphs
   - [x] Look into itables to allow search bar for people to look up specific climbers
 * Figure out HTML issues so that notebook displays "nicely"
+  - [ ] Figure out why static visualizations are getting slightly distorted after html conversion
   - [ ] Identify issue with itables horizontal scrolling (even though there's space)
   - [ ] Set column widths for certain tables to ensure readability
 * Add Women's analysis